Academic IELTS Writing task 1 Sample 96 - Consumer spending on different items in five different countries

 The provided table shows the cost percentage of the items that the consumers in five different countries, including Ireland, Italy, Spain, Sweden and Turkey, spent on in 2002.

-In the table we can see that food, drinks and tobacco held the highest percentage of consumer expenditure and the numbers are all higher than 15% whereas the percentage in the leisure/education category are all below 5% in the above countries.
+In the table, we can see that food, drinks and tobacco held the highest percentage of consumer expenditure and the numbers are all higher than 15% whereas the percentage in the leisure/education category are all below 5% in the above countries.

 In Ireland and Turkey, the percentages in food/drinks/tobacco are both around 30% and are nearly five times higher than the category of clothing and footwear.
-In comparison, consumer in Spain and Sweden spent only three times more of their expense in food rather than in clothing.
+In comparison, consumers in Spain and Sweden spent only three times more of their expense in food rather than in clothing.
 Italy, however, is the only country that the percentages between food/drinks/tobacco and clothing/footwear are only one and a half times higher.